SMarioMan/worst-wordle/README.md

 To check for letter overlap, the unordered set requires checking every letter of one set against every letter of the other set.
 For 5-letter words, this results in 5\*5=25 letter checks in the worst case, as well as the creation of 2 new unordered sets, one for each word in a 2-way comparison.

-With a bitset, we can check for bit overlaps using a single [bitwise AND](https://en.cppreference.com/w/cpp/language/operator_arithmetic.html) operation and checking if any bits are still set in the result.
+With a bitset, we can check for bit overlaps using a single [bitwise AND](https://en.cppreference.com/w/cpp/language/operator_arithmetic.html) operation, then check if any bits are still set in the result.
 Since the hot path of our code spends most of its time doing letter overlap checks, this is a significant performance optimization, though I have not validated the speedup from this change.

 ### Pass partially built solutions by reference